osrf/ros2multirobotbook/src/rmf_fleetadapter.md

 - responding to tasks
 - controlling the vendor robots.

-`fleet_adapter` Recieves information(position, current ongoing tasks, battery levels etc.) about each robot in the fleet and sends them to the core RMF system to for task planning and scheduling.
+The `fleet_adapter` receives information (position, current ongoing tasks, battery levels etc.) about each robot in the fleet and sends them to the core RMF system to for task planning and scheduling.
 - When the core RMF system has a task to dispatch, it communicates with the various fleet adapters to check which fleet is suitable for taking this task.
 - It sends a request, to which fleet adapters respond by sending robot availability and statuses.
 - RMF determines the best fleet for the task and responds to the winning bid, i.e. the fleet that is selected.
 The response contains navigation commands relevant to the delegated task.
 - The fleet adapter will then send the navigation commands to the robot in appropriate API.

->The example given below refers to the [fleet_adapter](https://github.com/open-rmf/rmf_demos/tree/main/rmf_demos_fleet_adapter) demo in[ rmf_demos](https://github.com/open-rmf/rmf_demos) repository.

->Note, the example below is uses REST API with FAST API framework
+>The tutorial provided below is based on the [rmf_demos_fleet_adapter](https://github.com/open-rmf/rmf_demos/tree/main/rmf_demos_fleet_adapter) implemented in the [rmf_demos](https://github.com/open-rmf/rmf_demos) repository.
+This specific implementation uses REST API as an interface between the fleet adapter and fleet manager.
+You may choose to use other APIs for your own integration.

 Fetch dependencies